LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/reshaping-tables/_index.md

 1. Create a new DataFrame object called `long_format_dataframe` using the `.melt()` function
     - the `var_name` parameter specifies the column name that will hold column labels from the `example_dataframe`
     - the `value_name` parameter specifies the column name that will hold column values from the `example_dataframe`
-1. printed the new DataFrame object to the console
+1. Printed the new DataFrame object to the console
 {{% /notice %}}